henspace/text2lesson-docs/docs/contents.md

 # Contents

 Check out the following topics to learn more about _Text2Lesson_.
-If you do decide to take _Text2Lesson_ for a spin, you'll also find a lesson in the main library that will take you through the process of creating a lesson and quiz.
+If you decide to take _Text2Lesson_ for a spin, you'll also find a lesson in the main library that will take you through the process of creating a lesson and quiz.